drovp/rename/instructions.md

 ${filename}_suffix.${ext}
 ```

 If template is a relative path (doesn't start with `/` or a drive letter), it'll be resolved from the file's current directory.
-This means you don't have to prepend it in every template, and can use `../` to move files up in directory tree, `foo/...` to move them into a new one, and combination of both.
+This means you can use `../` to move files up in directory tree, `foo/...` to move them into a new one, and a combination of both.

 If template moves file into a directory that doesn't exist, it'll be created.